my-devices/sdk/README.md

 via HTTP or other TCP-based protocols and applications such as secure shell (SSH) or Virtual Network Computing (VNC).
-With my-devices.net, any network-connected device running the my-devices.net Agent software (*WebTunnelAgent*, contained in this SDK) can be securely accessed remotely over theinternet from browsers, mobile apps, desktop, server or cloud applications.
+With my-devices.net, any network-connected device running the my-devices.net Agent software (*WebTunnelAgent*, contained in this SDK) can be securely accessed remotely over the internet from browsers, mobile apps, desktop, server or cloud applications.

 This even works if the device is behind a NAT router, firewall or proxy server.